SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline Universal Weather.md

 - **Max Number of Request (24 Hours)**: The maximum number of calls that can be made to the API.
   Note: **1000 calls daily are free**, but there will be charges after the initial 1000.

-Windy (Range 1.0.4.x)
+#### Windy (Range 1.0.4.x)

 This subpage contains parameters to configure the communication with the **Windy Point-Forecast API v4**.

-- **Windy API Polling Status**: Enable/Disable polling of Windy API.
+- **Windy API Polling Status**: Enable/disable polling of the Windy API.

-- **Windy API Key**: Point-forecast API Key that is used to obtain forecast information from the Windy API.
+- **Windy API Key**: The Point-Forecast API key that is used to obtain forecast information from the Windy API.

-- **Windy Max Number of Request (24 Hours):** The maximum number of calls that can be made to the API each day.
-Configure based on the account that you have to avoid incurring unnecessary charges.
+- **Windy Max Number of Request (24 Hours)**: The maximum number of calls that can be made to the API each day.
+Configure this based on your account to avoid incurring unnecessary charges.

-- **Windy Forecast Model**: Forecast model that will be used to obtain information.
-Currently supports the following models.
+- **Windy Forecast Model**: The forecast model that will be used to obtain information.
+The following models are currently supported:

-- arome: covers France and surrounding areas
+- *arome*: Covers France and surrounding areas.
-  - iconEu: covers Europe and surrounding areas
+  - *iconEu*: Covers Europe and surrounding areas.
-  - gfs: global model
+  - *gfs*: Global model.
-  - namConus: covers the USA and surrounding areas (Canada, Mexico)
+  - *namConus*: Covers the USA and surrounding areas (Canada, Mexico).
-  - namHawaii: covers Hawaii
+  - *namHawaii*: Covers Hawaii.
-  - namAlaska: covers Alaska and surrounding areas
+  - *namAlaska*: Covers Alaska and surrounding areas.

-- **Number of Windy API Requests Made (24 Hours):** Number of Windy API requests made by the driver.
-Resets every 24 hours.
+- **Number of Windy API Requests Made (24 Hours)**: The number of Windy API requests made by the connector.
+This parameter resets every 24 hours.

-- **Windy API Polling Frequency**: Frequency at which the driver makes an API request.
+- **Windy API Polling Frequency**: The frequency at which the connector makes API requests.

 More details of the Windy API can be found [here](https://api.windy.com/point-forecast/docs).